lkankowski/arduino-multi-relay2/README.md

 ## Build
 You need PlatformIO - it is free and you can get it here https://platformio.org/platformio-ide.
 Arduino IDE is not supported.
-By default sketch is build for Arduino Mega 2560.
+By default sketch is built for Arduino Mega 2560.
 Build options can be customized in `platformio.ini` - more information in separate sections.
+Remote upload (ie. Arduino connected to Raspberry PI) is supported.
+For more information read https://docs.platformio.org/en/latest/core/userguide/remote/cmd_agent.html.

 # Configuration